superfly/docs/laravel/the-basics/databases.html.md

 </ol>

-![PlanetScale Laravel connection string](/docs/images/planetscale_laravel_connection_string.png) Take note of the connection string provided and let&#39;s move on!
+![PlanetScale Laravel connection string](/docs/images/planetscale_laravel_connection_string.png) Take note of the connection string provided and let's move on!

-### Connect from a Laravel application in Fly.io
+### _Connect from a Laravel application in Fly.io_

-Update your Laravel application&#39;s fly.toml&#39;s `[env]` with details from the PlanetScale connection string
+Update your Laravel application's `fly.toml`'s `[env]` with details from the PlanetScale connection string

 ```
 [env]